 The production of salt in the region of Pomorie provided a livelihood for the local people for centuries.
-According to historic sources the salt-pans in the region of Pomorie existed even before the establishment of the town (about the 5th century BC).
-In ancient times salt was extremely valuable – rare and expensive – and for this reason it was sometimes called “white gold”.
+According to historical sources, the salt-pans in the region of Pomorie existed even before the establishment of the town (about the 5th century BC).
+In ancient times, salt was extremely valuable – rare and expensive – and for this reason, it was sometimes called “white gold”.

 The Salt Museum in Pomorie is a specialized outdoor museum – visitors may see both the museum building and the 20 decares of salt-pans adjacent to the museum, where salt is still being produced.

 The salt-pans are a number of basins separated from one another by wood and dirt embankments.
 Salt is produced there utilizing the same technology that was used сеnturies ago.

 The museum exposition in the building represents the development of ancient salt-production technology.
 Here you can see a rich collection of photographs from the beginning of the 20th century and copies of documents from the period 15th – 19th century, which depict the production and trade in salt in the Bulgarian lands.
 Some of the most interesting exhibits in the collection are authentic salt-working tools such was wooden salt-working barrows, rakes, etc.